Milestone Mastercard® - $700 Credit Limit review: Shocking fees will steer you toward better cards

 One of the Milestone card’s only appealing features is its potentially high unsecured credit line.
 You could receive a $700 credit limit with no deposit required.
 That’s more than double the credit limit you’ll typically find on unsecured cards available to people with low credit scores.

-Access to a higher credit limit will could help maintain lower credit utilization, a key factor credit bureaus use when scoring credit.
+Access to a higher credit limit could help maintain lower credit utilization, which is a key factor credit bureaus use when scoring credit.
 To get a credit limit this high on a secured card, you’d need to deposit $700.
 That’s a costly initial sum that you might not have on hand, and tying it up in a deposit means you can’t use it to build credit through responsible spending.

 Why you might want a different credit-building card